scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

 Doing Inference over models
 ---------------------------
 pgmpy support various Exact and Approximate inference algorithms.
-The general API to run inference over models is to first create an inference object by passing the model to the inference algorithm class.
-Then we can call the query method to find the probability of some variable given some evidence.
-Or else if we want to know the state of the variable having maximum probability we can call map_query method.
-Let's take an example of doing Variable elimination on the student model of Fig :ref:`bayesian`:
+Generally, to perform inference over models we need to first create an inference object by passing the model to the inference class.
+Once an inference object is instantiated, we can call either query method to find the probability of some variable given evidence, or else map_query method to know the state of the variable having maximum probability.
+Let's perform inference on the student model (Fig :ref:`bayesian`) using variable elimination :

 .. code-block:: python